- 1 Coronavirus – Current Scenario & Risks:

 Inquiring About Employees‘ Personal Travel:

-Guidance from the CDC (Center for Disease Control and Prevention) explains how traveling increases the risk of contracting COVID-19.
+Guidance from the CDC (Centers for Disease Control and Prevention) explains how traveling increases the risk of contracting COVID-19.
 To avoid this, staying at home is highly recommended.
 As an employer, you may significantly limit nonessential work-related travel and encourage employees to stay home after a personal trip.
 While some employers may consider restricting their employees‘ personal travel, it is not a recommended choice.

 However, employers can always encourage employees to follow CDC recommendations and follow state and local guidelines when traveling.